wuzechen/winequality/README.md

 use two kind of predict ways
 1. 2 - values    quality > 6 => 1  quality <= 6 => 0
 2. 7 - values from 3 to 9
-3. ~~minimum-deviation~~ it is a pretty good way to measure result like price prediction, etc.. but I do not think it's good way to measure like rank judging
+3. ~~minimum-deviation~~ it is a pretty good way to measure result like price prediction, etc.. but I do not think it's good way to measure result of rank judging

 use 3 kind of models
 1. linear model SGD => SVM, Logistic Regression, Least-Squares, Boosting